WerWolv/ImHex/README.md

 - Built-in Content Store
   - Download all files found in the database directly from within ImHex
 - Yara Rules support
-  - Quickly scan a file for vulnearabilities with official yara rules
+  - Quickly scan a file for vulnerabilities with official yara rules
 - Helpful tools
   - Itanium and MSVC demangler
   - ASCII table